SOP-MINI/sop-site/regulamin-sop1-en.md

 ### Introductory test
   - Test verifying the lecture information and the preparation materials from the website.
 Each entry test includes material from the all preceding lectures and the all preceding laboratories as well as the current laboratory topic.
-  - Multiple-choice questions (any number of answers greater than 0 can be correct), solved on the LEoN platform.
+  - Multiple-choice questions (any number of answers greater than 0 can be correct), solved on the LeOn platform.
   - The entrance test consists of 4 questions, for each question you can get a score from the range [0, 2] points.
 In total, for the entire test, a maximum is 8 points.
   - The entry test is scored as follows.
 In each multiple-choice question there are *n* correct answers and *m* incorrect answers (each answer is either correct or incorrect).
 There is 2/n points for each correct answer chosen, and for each incorrect answer chosen there are -2/m points.
 For each question, the sum of points resulting from the marked incorrect and correct answers is awarded, as long as the sum obtained is not negative.
 In this case, 0 points are awarded.
   - Time limit for the test is 8 minutes.